DIY Sichuan dry pot w/ customizable spice levels. Classic dishes like dan dan noodles & husband & wife app also stars.

-"The customizable dry pot is a signature dish.
-Other highly recommended items include the "husband and wife" appetizer, dan dan noodles, and white fish with pickled vegetables."
+"The customizable Sichuan dry pot is a standout, along with classic dishes like the 'husband and wife' appetizer, dan dan noodles, and white fish with pickled vegetables.
+The lamb dish is also specifically recommended."

 Important Note